 All Mercy services have reopened!
 See how we’re keeping you safe and use our interactive COVID-19 screening tool.

+Substance use, which can lead to addiction, affects both adults and adolescents.
 Find answers to frequently asked questions about substance use and addiction.

 According to the American Society of Addiction Medicine (ASAM), addiction is a treatable chronic brain disease.
 People who have addiction problems use dangerous substances and engage in risky behaviors that become compulsive over time.
 However, prevention efforts and effective treatments for addiction can help people overcome their disease.